knpuniversity/javascript/knpu/ep3-webpack/bootstrap-fonts.md

 ## Finding Non-Standard node_modules Paths

 We installed Bootstrap via Yarn.
-That's why we can require the `bootstrap.js` file.
+That's why we can require the Bootstrap JS file.
 But what about the Bootstrap CSS file?
 Does that package even *contain* the CSS?
 Let's find out!
 Open your `node_modules/` directory, find `bootstrap`, and look inside.